About Media Helping Media

 Our view of AI, at this stage of its development, is that it is a powerful tool — but with limitations that require careful handling.

-- We will use AI only to expand upon and support our own published content – not to generate original material.
+• Use AI only to expand upon and support our own published content – not to generate original material.

-- We will check all AI-generated material carefully and edit it where necessary for accuracy, coherence and relevance.
+• Check all AI-generated material carefully and edit it where necessary for accuracy, coherence and relevance.

-- We will always state openly where content has been produced with the help of AI.
+• Always state openly where content has been produced with the help of AI.

 So far we have introduced AI in four ways, all designed to augment our existing coverage.
+To do this we have used Google’s Gemini, Open AI’s ChatGPT, Perplexity, and AI powered tools from The Khan Academy.
+By using these tools we have been able to produce:

-- We also use the Khan Academy tools to produce Questions and Answers (Q&A) which we include after some of our articles to enable readers to test themselves on their understanding of the issues.
+• Questions and Answers (Q&A) which we include after some of our articles to enable readers to test themselves on their understanding of the issues.

-- We use Google Gemini’s AI tool to create ‘Further thoughts’ which amplify the original content by collecting related material and insights from the Internet.
+• ‘Further thoughts’ which amplify the original content by collecting related material and insights from the Internet.

 We will keep the use of AI under constant review.